-CO1: Acquire the necessary knowledge in order to recognize the importance of Ethics.
+[CO.1].
+Acquire the necessary knowledge in order to recognize the importance of Ethics.

-CO2: Ability to analyze and select the most appropriate methods and tools for identifying and implementing ethics management system.
+[CO.2].
+Analyze and select the most appropriate methods and tools for identifying and implementing ethics management system.

-CO3: Explain the evolutionary course of ethical practices.
+[CO.3].
+Explain the evolutionary course of ethical practices.

-CO4: Graduates will be able to implement various theories of values and ethics into business.
+[CO.4].
+Implement various theories of values and ethics into business.

-CO5: Apply various controlling techniques to achieve the desired level of efficiency and effectiveness for an ethics management programme.
+[CO.5].
+Apply various controlling techniques to achieve the desired level of efficiency and effectiveness for an ethics management programme.